 Freemasonry first entered Russia during the wave of enforced Westernisation in the 18th century, under figures like Schwarz, Lopukhin and the journalist Novikov (1744-1818). … Freemasonry then became instrumental in the Decembrist revolt of 1825 in Russia … Freemasonry went on to become very influential among the Russian ruling class, many of whom lost their faith.
 Most Russian newspapers before 1917 were under its control, until it engendered the first satanic (and masonic) Russian ‘Revolution’ of 1917.
 Unfortunately for the freemasons, they lost control of their movement to a group of opportunists, the Bolsheviks, who brought about the second satanic ‘October Revolution’, which proved to be anti-masonic. …

-Next we move to Cyprus, where before the First World War, an Orthodox bishop became a freemason.
+Next we move to Cyprus, before the First World War, where we find an Orthodox bishop becoming a Freemason.
+This would be completely insignificant, but the story doesn’t begin or end there.

 By the beginning of the 20th century, freemasonry was being promoted by the commercial conquests of the British Empire and masonic lodges were opened worldwide.
 This included in Orthodox areas like Cyprus and the Middle East.
 It was in Cyprus before the First World War that an Orthodox bishop became a freemason.
 (Freemasonry, Renovationism, and the Psychology of Modernism)

 The history that Phillips outlines next should be of particular interest to Westerners.
-In the 1920s, three dozen or so Russian bishops, who were shepherding Russian flocks that had emigrated from Russia due to the revolution, met in Constantinople and formed the “Russian Synod,” or as some call it, the Russian Orthodox Church Outside of Russia (ROCOR), under the protection of the Patriarch of Serbia (not Meletios).
-They set up an ecclesiastical headquarters in Paris.
-Meletios, however, was able to engender a Masonic/Orthodox movement among the Russians in Paris and incite them to split off from the ROCOR bishops.
+In the 1920s, three dozen or so Russian bishops, who were shepherding Russian flocks that had emigrated from Russia due to the revolution, met in Constantinople and formed the “Russian Synod,” or as some call it, the Russian Orthodox Church Outside of Russia (ROCOR – also called “the Church Abroad”, below), under the protection of the Patriarch of Serbia (instead of Meletios).
+They rejected the new calendar of Meletios and set up an ecclesiastical headquarters in Paris.
+Meletios, however, was able to engender a Masonic/Orthodox movement among some in Paris and incite them to split off from the ROCOR bishops.
 Pillips continues:

 He found particularly easy prey in Paris among the many masonic Russian aristocrats and wealthier emigres who had emigrated there after 1917 (5).
 Since freemasonry had become very popular in St Petersburg before the Revolution, together with other pseudo-mystical movements such as spiritualism, Hinduism, Buddhism etc, the emigres took their vain beliefs into the emigration with them.
 There, Patriarch Meletios’ supporters managed to engineer a schism from the Church of the Russian Emigration, a schism that was to be repeated later in North America.
 It should be noted that the Church of Greece strongly opposed Patriarch Meletios and in the 1930s firmly condemned freemasonry, in the same way as the Russian Orthodox Church Outside Russia.
 (Freemasonry, Renovationism, and the Psychology of Modernism)